digital-asset/daml/daml-lf/spec/contract-id.rst

 -------------------------

-The so-called *contract ID comparability restriction*, states that the comparison of a local contract ID with a global contract IDs that have the same discriminator is forbidden.
-Engine compliant with this specification, should reject with a fatal error any attempt to compare during interpretation such IDs, either explicitly (using Generic equality and order builtins) or implicitly (though ordering of key in generic maps).
+The so-called *contract ID comparability restriction*, states that the comparison of a local contract ID with a global contract ID with the same discriminator is forbidden.
+Any attempt to compare such IDs during interpretation, either explicitly (using Generic equality and order builtins) or implicitly (though ordering of key in generic maps), must be rejected.
 Ledger implementations that suffix contract IDs should furthermore enforce that all global Contract IDs are suffixed.

-This ensures that only the discriminators, not the suffix are needed to compare the contract IDs of created contracts w.r.t. other contract IDs.
+This ensures that only the discriminators, not the suffix are needed to compare the contract IDs of local contract IDs w.r.t. global contract IDs.

 Submission time